barttermorshuizen/awesomeposter/docs/orchestrator-as-code.md

 ## 7. Deployment Notes
 - Deploy orchestrator and specialists via the existing agents server package.
 - Document required environment variables for the Agents SDK, persistence, and feature flags.

+## Implementation Checklist

+Progress on this refactor is tracked in [`orchestrator_todo.md`](./orchestrator_todo.md).
+Key tasks include:

+- Move `Plan` and `PlanStep` types into `packages/shared` and introduce shared `StepResult`/`RunReport` definitions.
+- Refactor `OrchestratorAgent.run` into an explicit state machine that emits `plan_update` patches and persists `RunReport` data.
+- Trim specialist agents to the minimal tool set and ensure they return structured `StepResult` objects without replanning.
+- Align SSE emissions (`plan_update`, `handoff`, `delta`, `final`) with the contract in `orchestrator_requirements.md`.
+- Add integration tests that exercise a full run using mock agents and extend telemetry tests for token and runtime budgets.